Welcome to the Rail Central website

 The proposed site is located where the West Coast mainline meets the Northampton Loop Line to the south west of Northampton and between the villages of Blisworth and Milton Malsor.

 Between 15 March and 23 April 2018, Ashfield Land and Gazeley carried out the second phase of consultation.
 Alongside consultation with the local community (known as Section 47 of the Planning Act) we consulted with stakeholders and other specified consultees (known as Section 42 of the Act) and published our intention to submit an application (a process known as Section 48 of the Act).
 We also held a number of public exhibitions in the local area in March.
-The deadline for feedback was 11.59pm on Monday 23 April 2018.
+The deadline for feedback was Monday 23 April 2018.

 Feedback received is being considered and will help to inform the application for the project to be submitted to the Planning Inspectorate.